dortania/OpenCore-Multiboot/oc/linux.md

   ```

   - Check for the mount point section to get your system root `/` partition (here `sda3`)
-  - `/boot/efi` has my EFI partition mounted in it
+  - `/boot/efi` has my EFI partition mounted in it (if you properly added it in fstab, which you should)
   - the kernel and initramfs are stored in `/boot` which is part of my main system root partition

 - Now we need to know which UUID/PARTUUID, run `blkid | grep -i <system_root_partition>` , eg: `blkid | grep -i sda3` (must be root user)